Xarelto Overview - All About Factor Xa Inhibitors

 Xarelto Overview: Who is Prescribed Xarelto Blood Thinner Medication?

 Xarelto helps reduce stroke and blood clot risks for atrial fibrillation patients.
 It also prevents deep vein thrombosis (DVT) as well as pulmonary embolism (DE).
-Xarelto can also reduce the risk of recurrence for both of these conditions.
+Xarelto can also reduce recurrence risks for both conditions.
 Physicians often prescribe Xarelto after knee or hip replacement surgery to prevent blood clots in the patient’s legs and lungs.

 Xarelto Overview: Uncontrolled Bleeding Episode Risks